Hawk still stalks Library of Congress

-The American Eagle Foundation voiced concerns Monday that the hawk would soon die if it had not been fed over the past five days.
-Al Cecere, founder and president of the foundation, says the bird is not likely to have been well fed before entering the library because of the cold and snowy weather.
+The American Eagle Foundation voiced concerns today that the hawk would soon die if it had not been fed over the past five days.
+Al Cecere, founder and president of the foundation, says the bird is not likely to have been well-fed before entering the library due to the cold and snowy weather.

 ORIGINAL POST: 10:58 p.m.

-The Cooper's hawk that took shelter in the Library of Congress Wednesday night has rebuffed all bird experts' efforts to get it down, a representative of the Library of Congress said today.
+The Cooper's Hawk that took shelter in the Library of Congress Wednesday night has rebuffed all bird experts' advances to get it down, a representative of the Library of Congress said today.

-As a secondary measure, they also pulled mesh tightly across the opening to the dome (which they call the “lantern”) so that she cannot descend into the Main Reading Room, and this would also catch her if she were to fall.
+As a secondary measure, they also pulled a mesh tightly across the opening to the dome (which they call the “lantern”) so that she cannot descend into the Main Reading Room, and this would also catch her in the event that she were to fall.

 Since its arrival, the hawk has so captured the public's attention that the membership office of the library was packed this Saturday.

-The Main Reading Room staff has affectionately dubbed the hawk “Shirley,” after the Library of Congress blogger Matt Raymond made an "Airplane" reference to readers who doubted the bird's presence.
+The Main Reading Room staff have affectionately dubbed the hawk “Shirley,” after the Library of Congress blogger Matt Raymond made an "Airplane" reference to readers who doubted the bird's presence.